SecurityBagel/SecurityBagel/README.md

 ## Roadmap

-- Expand Vendor API queries and connectors and open-source integrations.
+- Develop Vendor API queries and example organizational data for guided use-cases
 - Continue to add usable cybersecurity framework and management templates.
-- Add cybsecurity measurement techniques with DAX, Python and R code.
 - Promote re-usable templates for cybersecurity community collaboration and information sharing.

 ## Get Involved
-* Expand to your own projects, research, and toolsets.
+* Integrate with your own projects, research, and toolsets.
-* Contribute to a growing collection of cybersecurity data analysis techniques and Power BI code.
-* Learn a highly-needed skill in the cybersecurity industry and showcase your own projects.
-* Build and share custom API queries and connectors.
-* Please submit bug fixes and data model, techniques, and DAX code improvements.
+* Submit ideas and feedback.
+* If you have Excel templates that can benefit from interactive and engaging visualizations and calculations, let me know.

+Vendors
+* I am looking for security tool vendors and example data.